moltenform/scite-files/files/api_files_howto_create_lexer.md

 * a lexer defines how to add syntax highlighting and/or folding

-* it's less complex than actually parsing the file that the user is editing
+* it's less complex than truly parsing the file that the user is editing

 * in recent versions of SciTE, a lexer can be written in the Lua language (simpler and doesn't require a C++ compiler)